Should You Route Signals in Your PCB Power Plane?

 One solution to make up for routing in a power layer is to use another power plane on an adjacent layer that runs in parallel.
 In this arrangement, you are essentially splitting the current across two parallel planes, which will help ensure you don’t exceed the current capacity on any one plane section.
 For most low-power devices, you generally don’t need to worry about this.
 However, if you have a high-power system, it’s likely you’ll need to do this regardless so that the system can provide enough power without getting too hot.
 One common example where this is done is in backplanes (3U/6U) or other rack-mount units.

 If you’re not routing controlled impedance lines through copper pour on your power layer, you won’t need to worry about this so much.
-Low-speed digital protocols like SPI and I2C, as well as GPIOs, can be routed through copper pour without problems as long as you follow the other guidelines in this list (where applicable).
+Single-ended digital protocols like SPI and I2C, as well as GPIOs, can be routed through copper pour without worrying about impedance because they do not have an impedance specification, but you should still follow the other guidelines in this list (where applicable).
 High speed protocols where impedance is important are another matter, and you’ll need to ensure you provide enough copper pour clearance around these traces to ensure impedance targets aren’t violated.
 If your power pour comes too close to your traces, then you need to use a coplanar calculation in your layer stackup to ensure you don’t violate impedance tolerances.

 The danger involved in cutting up a plane by applying high clearance is that you end up cutting the copper into too many sections.
 If you route too many traces, you’ll leave a lot of leftover copper around the layout that is cut up into small sections.
 With a low layer count board that also requires impedance control, you might not have another power layer to use to tie all these sections back together.
 If you find that you have to route a large number of traces through a power layer, you might be better off just adding two more layers (power and ground).